snowplow/snowplowanalytics.com/_posts/2018-05-10-snowplow-r106-acropolis-released-with-pii-enrichment-upgrade/index.md

 <h2 id="upgrading">6.
 Upgrading</h2>

-The latest version of Stream Enrich is available from our Bintray *UPDATE URL AFTER RELEASE* [here][stream-enrich-bintray].
+The latest version of Stream Enrich is available from our Bintray [here][stream-enrich-bintray].

 There are a few items of configuration that need to be updated in order to use the new capabilities.
 Those are: